wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 ### Modifying effects

 .. note:: The built in animating effects like blinking and scrolling are based on the time returned by ``WPIUtilJNI.now()`` - in effect, they will play as if they started when the robot booted.
 Because all built in animation patterns are periodic, this means that the *first* period of a pattern may be truncated at any arbitrary point between 0% and 100%, and every period after that will play normally.

-.. note:: Animating effects use the :ref:`Java units library <docs/software/basic-programming/java-units:The Java Units Library>` and the :ref:`C++ units library <docs/software/basic-programming/cpp-units:The C++ Units Library>` for speeds and durations.

 Basic LED patterns can be combined with modifier effects to create new patterns with a combination of effects.
 Multiple modifiers can be used together to create complex patterns.